StyraHem/ShellyForHASS/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug
 <!--
-  Make a brief descrition of the problem you are experiencing -->
+  Make a brief description of the problem you are experiencing -->